rajarshidattapy/Dhvani-AI/README.md

 # DHVANI - Empowering Inclusive Communication through AI

-VAANI is a software designed to empower individuals with visual impairments by providing inclusive access to various forms of content through AI-driven technologies.
+Dhvani is a software designed to empower individuals with visual impairments by providing inclusive access to various forms of content through AI-driven technologies.

 ## Features